joa-quim/GMTjl_doc/documentation/modules/gmtconvert.md

 - **T** or **skip** : -- *skip=[**h**][**d**\ [[**~**]\ *selection*]]*\
     Suppress the writing of certain records on output.
 Append **h** to suppress segment headers [Default], and/or **d** to suppress duplicate data records.
-Use **-Thd** to suppress both types of records.
+Use **skip=:hd** to suppress both types of records.
 By default, all columns must be identical across the two records to skip the record.
     Alternatively, append a column *selection* to only use those columns in the comparisons instead.
 The *selection* syntax is *range*\ [,\ *range*,...] where each *range* of items is either a single column *number* or a range with stepped increments given via *start*\ [:*step*:]\ :*stop* (*step* is optional and defaults to 1).
 A leading **~** will